rusbal/wp-sackelamtshusli/wp-content/plugins/demomentsomtres-wp-export/readme.txt

 This pluguin ONLY modifies some elements in the internal processes of WordPress Export so no apparent changes will be seen by the users.

 Go to Tools > Export and use it.

+This problem has been solved in version 2.1.

 == Installation ==